Hadto note

 A small business often thinks its product is the thing it delivers: the job completed, the service call closed, the software shipped.

-What customers actually experience is not just the output.
+Customers do not only experience the output.
 They experience how reliably the company keeps its promise.
-What operators experience is not just a task list.
+Operators do not only experience a task list.
 They experience whether the work can be run cleanly without guesswork, missing context, and constant rescue.
+Many founder-led businesses get stuck there.
+The craft may be excellent while the operating experience is still handmade.

-That only works if ownership feels like control over a repeatable system, not permanent duty as the person who remembers everything.
-If a business grows only by asking the founder to absorb more exceptions, more handoffs, and more quality control, then equity is just attached to a more exhausting job.
+For Hadto, converting employees into business owners only works when ownership feels like control over a repeatable system instead of permanent duty as the person who remembers everything.
+If a business grows only by asking the founder to absorb more exceptions, more handoffs, and more quality control, equity is still attached to an exhausting job.

 A workflow is getting healthier when someone new can run it without the founder translating the system in real time.